jarojasag/lac_decarbonization/docs/source/energy_non_electric.rst

 ---------------------

 In general, energy is produced by stationary or mobile combustion of different fuels.
 The combustion of fuels releases :math:`\text{CO}_2`, :math:`\text{CH}_4`, and :math:`\text{N}_2\text{O}` (and other gasses, which may not be captured).
 These fuels are utilized by different technologies, which may use fuels at different efficiencies.
 Energy can also be stored (specifically electricity).
 The term **fuel** is explicitly used in all energy subsectors, while **technology** and **storage** are used in the NemoMod electricity model.

+.. note:: Fuels are used in both non-electric energy and electric energy.
+However, since they are a required component of the NemoMod electricity model, variables and attributes associated with fuel are available in the `Energy - Electricity <./energy_electric.html>`_ section.

 The combination of fuel and efficiency is an important concept for entering input data.
 Energy use in SCOE and CCSQ both use a fraction of energy *demand at point of use* to project future changes in fuel mixtures.
 However, many empirical data that are used rely on energy *consumption*, and both SCOE and CCSQ take initial consumption as inputs to SISEPUEDE.